Reverse Shoulder Replacement for arthritis and massive rotator cuff tears

 Use of the arm is started several weeks after the procedure.
 Extensive therapy is not needed with reverse shoulder surgery.

 This procedure does not restore the ability of the shoulder to perform heavy work or sport.

-Rotator cuff tear arthropathy (or shoulder arthritis with a large rotator cuff tear) is a severe and complex form of shoulder arthritis in which the shoulder has lost not only the cartilage that normally covers its joint surface but also the tendons of the rotator cuff tear which help position and power the joint.
-[Figure 7]
+Rotator cuff tear arthropathy (or shoulder arthritis with a large rotator cuff tear) is a severe and complex form of shoulder arthritis in which the shoulder has lost not only the cartilage that normally covers its joint surface, but also the tendons of the rotator cuff tear, which help position and power the joint (See Fig. 8).

-Normally the tendons of the rotator cuff (large arrows) allow smooth motion of the upper end of the arm bone (humerus) beneath the overlying bones ligaments tendons and muscles.
-[Figure 8]
+Normally the tendons of the rotator cuff (large arrows in Fig. 9) allow smooth motion of the upper end of the arm bone (humerus) beneath the overlying bones, ligaments, tendons, and muscles (See Fig. 9).

-When the rotator cuff is degenerated chronically torn or otherwise deficient the normally smooth upper surface of the upper end of the arm bone (humeral head) is unprotected from rubbing with the undersurface of the bone and ligaments above as shown by the large arrow.
-[Figure 9]
+When the rotator cuff is degenerated chronically, torn, or otherwise deficient, the normally smooth upper surface of the upper end of the arm bone (humeral head) is unprotected from rubbing the undersurface of the bone and ligaments above (See the large arrow in Fig. 10).

-In cuff tear arthropathy the upper surface of the ball of the upper arm bone (humeral head) becomes roughened as it rubs against the overlying bone (the acromion) as shown by the arrow.
-[Figure 12] This condition results in shoulder pain weakness stiffness and grinding on movement.
+In cuff tear arthropathy, the upper surface of the ball of the upper arm bone (humeral head) becomes roughened as it rubs against the overlying bone (the acromion) (See the arrow in Fig. 11).
+This condition results in shoulder pain, weakness, stiffness, and grinding on movement.

 Incidence and risk factors